-B. The Non-Judicial Foreclosure of the Tavern Under HRS § 667-5Was Unauthorized
+paying Jasper \$1,153.23 for monthly B. The Non-Judicial Foreclosure of private sewer maintenance and the the Tavern Under HRS § 667-5 Was

-In 2008, Tanaka conducted a nonjudicial foreclosure under the provisions of HRS § 667-5 (Supp.2008).
+In 2008, Tanaka conducted a nonjudicial foreclosure under the provisions of HRS § 667-5 (Supp.
+2008).
 The circuit court held that Tanaka "complied with applicable foreclosure statutes" and that the Santiagos "did not establish any defense to foreclosure."

-Specifically, the circuit court determined that the Santiagos' arguments related to their defense of wrongful foreclosure to Tanaka's ejectment counterclaim-that there was no power of sale in the Mortgage and that they cured their default-were without merit.
-33 Accordingly, the court issued a writ of ejectment, which the ICA later affirmed.
+Specifically, the circuit court determined that the Santiagos' arguments related to their defense of wrongful foreclosure to Tanaka's ejectment counterclaim--that there was no power of sale in the Mortgage and that they cured their merit.33 without default--were Accordingly, the court issued a writ of ejectment, [52] which the ICA later affirmed.